supermarsx/autogithubpullmerge/readme.md

 A cross‑platform tool that both automates safe pull request merging and manages stray branches (detects, closes, deletes or purges), with a terminal UI and scriptable CLI.

+> **Warning:** autogithubpullmerge can delete branches, merge pull requests, and modify repositories on your behalf.
+Misconfiguration or casual experimentation may cause irreversible changes across your organization.
+This tool is intended for experienced operators who understand the impact of every option they enable.

 ## Features
 - Cross-platform build using CMake
 - Linux, macOS and Windows install/build scripts